Zelda: An Adventure Worth Taking

 - The protagonist (Link) is a famous hero who has historically fought against evil.

-- Link’s motivation is solid: Save the planet from unmitigated evil, and protect those who can’t protect themselves.
+- Link’s motivation is solid: Save the planet from unmitigated evil.
+Protect those who can’t protect themselves.

-- You can problem-solve and very few fights are actually required.
+- Problem solving is key.
+Very few fights are actually required.

-- You can’t make peace, but you are not rewarded for grotesque violence.
+- You can’t always make peace, but you are not rewarded for grotesque violence.

 - Link respects the world around him – his actions are consistent with adventure but don’t revel in destruction.